IceDefcon/IceNET.DmaEngine/README.md

 # IceNET.DmaEngine

-This is the 1.0.0 version of the mathematical model of the DMA Engine
+This is the mathematical model of the DMA Engine

-To compile:
-nasm -f elf64 link.asm
-g++ -m64 main.cpp link.o -o dma

-To executre:
-./dma
+The target model is a parallelepiped volume enclosed in dimentional spheres

 # ICE